josefsalyer/40k-custom-scenarios/SantaClaws.md

 Santa’s Sleigh was hit by an ancient weapon that scattered presents all over the battlefield!
 These presents contain ancient technology that Santa intended to give to all the good little Magi.

+## Setup

+- Each player gets the same number of presents to place after terrain is setup
+- played take turns setting up presents within 6" of the centerline of the table
+- Presents must be placed 6” away from other presents

 ## Scoring

 Units may perform an action at the end of their movement phase to pick up a present within 3” of itself.
+The action completes immediately.
 The present then must move with the unit staying within unit coherency.
 Points are scored by moving a captured present to within 6” of any table edge, or by moving it within 6” of Santa to be returned, or by destroying a present.
 A unit can pick up more than one present at a time.

 | Action                         | Points |
 | ------------------------------ | ------ |